-118. Dallas County routinely jails arrestees who cannot afford to pay money bail for two or three days before appointing a lawyer to represent them.

-- 119. However, arrestees typically wait another several days after appointment, and sometimes a week or two, for meaningful representation to begin.
+- 104. Dallas County routinely jails arrestees who cannot afford to pay money bail for two or three days before appointing a lawyer to represent them. - 105.
+However, arrestees typically wait another several days after appointment, and sometimes a week or two, for meaningful representation to begin.
 The delay is caused in part by Dallas County's refusal, as a matter of policy, to computerize or automate the process for appointing counsel.
-The entire appointment process is done on paper and, as a result, takes several days. - 120.
-Public defenders' crushing caseloads cause further delays in the beginning of meaningful representation for indigent arrestees. - 121.
+The entire appointment process is done on paper and, as a result, takes several days. - 106.
+Public defenders' crushing caseloads cause further delays in the beginning of meaningful representation for indigent arrestees. - 107.
 Sheriff's deputies distribute election-of-counsel forms after the arraignment dockets.
 Arrestees who wish to be appointed an attorney must provide financial information on the form.
-The Judges and their court coordinators15 use the financial information to determine each arrestee's eligibility for appointed counsel. - 122.
-Sheriff's Department employees sort the forms into the Judges' mailboxes.
-(When a person is arrested for a misdemeanor, the case is randomly assigned to a specific Judge.
-16 New felony arresetes are randomly assigned to a specific Judge at arraignment.) - 123.
-Court coordinators collect the forms once each day from the mailbox of the Judge for whom they work. - 124.
-The court coordinators review the forms to determine which arrestees assigned to the Judge requested appointed counsel and, applying both county-wide and Judge-specific criteria, whether those arrestees qualify.
+The Judges and their court coordinators14 use the financial information to determine each arrestee's eligibility for appointed counsel.

-15 Each Judge employs a "court coordinator," who is responsible for managing the Judge's docket, including appointing attorneys to impoverished arrestees in accordance with that judge's individual policies and the Countywide policies.
+14 Each Judge employs a "court coordinator," who is responsible for managing the Judge's docket, including appointing attorneys to impoverished arrestees in accordance with that judge's individual policies and the Countywide policies.